elastisys/compliantkubernetes-apps/migration/v0.29/README.md

     > Fluentd can now collect audit logs, enable it by setting `fluentd.audit.enabled: true`.
     > The apply upgrade will create the bucket as set by `objectStorage.buckets.audit` to store those logs.
     > If the environment has rclone-sync enabled you will need to create the audit in the destination S3
+    > To set the elastisys nodes tolerations and affinity for fluentd aggregator in wc edit `vim "$CK8S_CONFIG_PATH/wc-config.yaml"` and add them under `fluentd.aggregator`

 1. Prepare upgrade - *non-disruptive*